voldal/SWT_model_misspecification/README.md

 # SWT_model_misspecification
-The files here accompany the paper 'Random effects misspecification in stepped wedge trials' (official citation and link to be added after publication).
+The files here accompany the paper 'Random effects misspecification in stepped wedge trials' (http://doi.org/10.1002/sim.9326).

 * Supplemental_R_code: Calculates validity and efficiency for a given SWT design and parameter settings.